shades-of-web/saml-sso-by-sow/readme.md

 ## Installation

-1. Download the `sow-sso` directory to your `wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Download the plugin to your `wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to the 'SoW SSO' settings page in the network admin menu to configure SSO settings.